 The pedal sounds awesome and can be switched between true bypass and buffered bypass to suit your board.

-This brilliant programmable EQ is a perfect addition for those of us that need to quickly alter our guitar tone on the fly.
+This brilliant programmable EQ is a perfect addition for those who need to quickly alter their guitar tone on the fly.

 Source Audio is featured in My New Microphone’s Top 11 Best Guitar/Bass Effects Pedal Brands To Know & Use.